-Annual deer population estimates are derived from the check station information and aerial surveys (described in detail in step 5).
+Annual deer population estimates are derived from check station information and aerial surveys.
 Both of these methods are challenged by partial observability in the sense that neither are complete censuses of the deer population.
 The development of the aerial deer population survey is currently focused on explicitly accounting for the degree of observability of deer with this method.
 There is no existing plan for explicitly estimating the observability of harvested deer in the check stations (i.e. what fraction of harvested deer is measured in the check stations?).